The death toll from flash floods in northwest Pakistan has jumped to 157, officials say

 “The death toll may rise as we are still looking for dozens of missing people,” Suhail said.

 Dozens were injured as the deluge destroyed homes in villages in Buner, where authorities declared a state of emergency Friday.
-Ambulances have transported 56 bodies to local hospitals, according to a government statement.
+Ambulances have transported more than 100 bodies to hospitals, according to a government statement.

 The helicopter that crashed Friday was on a relief mission when it went down in the northwest, provincial chief minister Ali Amin Gandapur said.